Templates Extended NEW v1.1.4

 , you now have the additional ability to have per template color settings for the container, text, sub task text and progress bar.

-This update removed a lot of the default color settings from the main settings and moved them to the default template.
+This update removed a lot of the default settings from the main settings and moved them to the templates.

 For information about the original template system settings created before this update, please visit our Templates